- Hasso Plattner and SAP have put forth a false backstory for how HANA was developed.

 How Hasso Plattner Has Channeled Thomas Edison

-A person seeking to do this follows an important pattern.
-They do not attribute work done before their own.
-Thomas Edison was famous for doing this exact thing.
+A person seeking to do this follows a vital pattern.
+They do not attribute work done before their own and Thomas Edison was famous for doing this exact thing.
 Column oriented databases have been in existence as long as relational databases.
 Hasso asserts that because he came up with the idea of not using aggregates — which is simply a switch of a pre-calculated table read for recalculation, that he created something entirely new.
 However, upon analysis, I can’t see anything of substance added by Hasso.
 And the one idea Hasso seems to have come up with — dropping aggregates is not a good idea.
 If you approach an area with a well-developed body of work and with functional commercial products (many column oriented databases were being sold at this time) and you add one minor idea, and that is not even a good idea, you did not invent anything.
 It’s not innovation, its claim jumping.

 What is more apparent that Hasso pushed the idea of column oriented databases — but that is the promotion.
 Like Thomas Edison, Hasso is a great promoter.
 But a major contributor to databases?
 Hasso and his Ph.D.’s did not accomplish this.